Louisiana Voices Educator's Guide

 Mitcham, Howard.
 Creole Gumbo and All that Jazz: New Orleans Seafood Cookbook.
 Pelican Publishing Co., 1978.

 Nobles, Connie.
 Adventures in Classroom Archaeology.
 Louisiana Division of Archaeology, 1992.
-Free.
 Archaeology activities for grades K-12.

 Poesch, Jesse and Barbara SoRelle Bacot.
 Louisiana Buildings 1720 -1940.
 Baton Rouge: Louisiana State University Press, 1997.